kabirbagai21/cse15l-lab-reports/lab-report-1-week-2.md

 **4. Using `scp` to Copy Files Over SSH**

 Now, we will copy a file on our computer to the remote server using the `scp` command.
-You can use the provided WhereAmI.java file as an example.
+I used the WhereAmI.java file as an example.
 First compile and run this file on your computer using `javac` and `java` to make sure it works as expected.
 Then type the following command into the command line (replacing the account name with yours)

 `scp WhereAmI.java cs15lwi22ajr@ieng6.ucsd.edu:~/`